humanode-network/galxe-role-workaround/README.md

 bin/create-credential
 ```

-The script loads the `.env` file automatically.
+The command above loads the `.env` file automatically.